Mohamed-Akram-Hl/docs/0. Intro/English Introduction.md

 For example, when you write code in C, C++ or Fortran, it needs to be compiled into machine code before it can be executed.
 The compiler reads the code, checks for errors and translates it into a form that the computer can understand.
 This compiled code is then saved as a separate executable file, which can be run independently.

-But in this case, I used C# to build the compiler so the source code will be translated to native C# code if there is no error then it will be excuted.
+But in this case, I used C# to build the compiler so the source code will be translated to native C# code if there is no error then it will be executed.

 ### The Purpose of Lesko